 Furthermore, this prayer greatly inspired the 11th-century Indian master Atiśa.
 He included a portion of the teaching in his famous text, the Bodhipathapradīpa (A Lamp for the Path to Awakening).
 All schools of Tibetan Buddhism teach these seven branches as a skillful method of accumulating merit.
 And, as Rinpoche explains in the introduction, the bodhisattva Samantabhadra performed this practice extensively.

-King of Aspiration Prayer: Aspiration Improves Our Practice
+The King of Aspiration Prayer: Part One

 Here, we present Phakchok Rinpoche’s teaching on the King of Aspiration prayer.
 Rinpoche taught the prayer in several sessions.
 Similarly, we offer the audio recordings in three separate segments.
 We encourage you to listen to all three in order.

 Throughout this teaching, he reminds us to approach this prayer by setting our egos aside.
 First, Rinpoche explains how aspiration waters the seed of motivation.

 Then, he advises us to open our minds to the inconceivable vastness displayed in this prayer.
 By doing this, he says that we can learn how to practice correctly.
 Also, Rinpoche comments on the seven branches in detail.
 We can learn the benefits of these branches, and incorporate them in our daily lives.